-Injuries to tissues and bone are the most common reason for neck pain, however, certain degenerative conditions can also lead to neck pain.
+Injuries to tissues and bone are the most common reason for neck pain, however, degenerative conditions also play a factor.

 Some common conditions that can give you pain in your neck include:

-- Muscle Strains – Even something as simple as sitting at your desk all day with your neck cranked toward the computer screen can cause your neck muscles to become strained by overuse.
+- Muscle Strains – Something as simple as sitting at your desk all day with your neck turned toward the computer screen can cause your neck to become strained by overuse.

-- Injuries – Whiplash is one of the most common injuries that result in neck pain, typically sustained by an automobile or high-impact sports collision.
-This is known as a “strain” injury, causing the head to whip rapidly back-and-forth, thus affecting the soft tissues in the back of the neck.
+- Injuries – Whiplash is perhaps the most common injury that causes neck pain, typically sustained by an automobile or sports collision.
+This is known as a “strain” injury, causing the head to whip rapidly back-and-forth.
+Thus affecting the soft tissues in the back of the neck.